Sipley/pipeline/README.md

 ## Disclaimer

 This was created in partial fulfillment of the requirements for a Scripting for Biologists graduate-level course, which I co-opted to improve the bioinformatics pipeline used in my MS thesis.
-As such, it's probably only useful for me.
+I have generalized many parts of this pipeline but in it's current state it's probably only super useful for me.
+Check back later for a more generally useful pipeline.

 ## Purpose

-To survey the diversity of Venom Allergen-like Proteins (VAPs) across flatworm diversity
+To survey the diversity of Venom Allergen-like Proteins (VAPs) expressed in _Schistosoma mansoni_

 ## Summary